kubedb/docs/docs/guides/postgres/backup/kubestash/overview/index.md

 5. Then, it creates the `Job` to restore the target.

-6. The `Job` reads necessary information to connect with the database from respective `AppBinding` crd.
-It also reads backend information and access credentials from `Repository` crd and storage `Secret` respectively.
+6. The `Job` reads necessary information to connect with the database from respective `AppBinding` CR.
+It also reads backend information and access credentials from `Repository` CR and storage `Secret` respectively.

 7. Then, the `Job` downloads the backed up data from the backend and injects into the desired database.
 KubeStash pipes the downloaded data to the respective database tool to inject into the database.
 Hence, restore `Job` does not require a large volume to download entire backup data inside it.